 Be cognizant of the differences between the courseware and the conversation in the classroom.
 Good SAFe instructors will provide you with a multitude of examples, illustrations and stories from their experiences.
 It is likely that you will also hear stories from other members of the class about how SAFe is applied in their organisation.
 While this will certainly aid you in the practicalities of applying SAFe, the exams are based on the material in the course workbooks and the Scaled Agile website.
 If all else fails, just ask yourself - What would Dean Leffingwell do?

-All Scaled Agile certification exams are timeboxed.
-Once the timebox begins you cannot stop or pause it.
-So find yourself a quiet space in which to sit, away from family, pets and housemates and make sure you have a good strong internet connection.
+All Scaled Agile certification exams are time-boxed.
+Once the timebox begins, you cannot stop or pause it.
+So find yourself a quiet space to sit, away from family, pets and housemates and make sure you have a good strong internet connection.
 Then focus.
 Read the question carefully.
-It is easy to make silly mistakes when you skim read specific terms like “program”, “portfolio” and “product”.
+It is easy to make silly mistakes when you skim-read specific terms like “portfolio” and “product”.